roelvanlisdonk/rli-dev/blogposts/2019/how-to-run-an-angular-8-application-and-libraries-without-using-npm-link.md

+# Intro

-This post assumes you have an Angular application, consuming multiple Angular library npm packages found in different repositories from a private npm feed.
+This post assumes you have an Angular application, consuming multiple Angular library npm packages found in different repositories from a npm feed.
 This can for example occur, when you divide a large Angular application into feature areas, where each feature area has its own git repository.

+Using multiple git repositories for one application has several disadvantages and this blog post will not go into the pros and cons of using multiple git repositories vs a mono git repository, it just assumes you are in a situation where they are using multiple git repositories for one application.

 # Npm link